orbixcustodian-songphont/tf-vpc/README.md

 - ssh_private_key: SSH private key for accessing the VSI

 ## Usage
+1. Create a new variable file called `custom.tfvars`
-1. Update the variables in custom.tfvars to match your environment.
+1. Update the variables in `custom.tfvars` to match your environment.
-2. Run:
+1. Run:
    - `terraform init`
    - `terraform plan --var-file=custom.tfvars`
    - `terraform apply --var-file=custom.tfvars`
-3. Wait for the resources to be provisioned in your IBM Cloud account.
+1. Wait for the resources to be provisioned in your IBM Cloud account.